 Setup shared devices managed by Alexa for Business on WPA2 Enterprise Wi-Fi

 Alexa for Business now allows organizations to setup and connect select Echo devices managed by Alexa for Business to their corporate WPA2 enterprise Wi-Fi network.
-This new feature, which was available in Beta since October 2018 and is now generally available, uses AWS Certificate Manager Private Certificate Authority (ACM – PCA) to generate device certificates based on your corporate root certificate and then distributes them to Echo devices using the Alexa for Business Device Setup Tool during the device setup process.
+This new feature, available in beta, uses AWS Certificate Manager Private Certificate Authority (ACM – PCA) to generate device certificates based on your corporate root certificate and then distributes them to Echo devices using the Alexa for Business Device Setup Tool during the device setup process.
 Though Echo devices don’t need direct access to services on enterprise networks, many organizations prefer to have all devices on their WPA2 enterprise protected network to simplify network and device management.

 This post provides the steps required to use WPA2 Enterprise Wi-Fi with your compatible Echo devices.
 Compatible Echo device are: